swaptacular/swpt_accounts/protocol.rst

-When client implementations process an `AccountTransfer`_ message, they MUST first verify whether a corresponding `AL record`_ already exists. [#matching-alr]_ If it does not exist, a new AL record SHOULD be created. [#new-alr]_ Then, if there is a corresponding AL record (it may have been just created), the following steps MUST be
+When client implementations process an `AccountTransfer`_ message, they MUST first verify whether a corresponding `AL record`_ already exists. [#matching-alr]_ If it does not exist, a new AL record MAY be created. [#new-alr]_ Then, if there is a corresponding AL record (it may have been just created), the following steps MUST be performed:
-performed:

 1. The received message MUST be added to the set of processed `AccountTransfer`_ messages, stored in the corresponding `AL